 “Fafa, I won’t move my feet another goddamn inch until you tell me what your plan is.”

-Zada, once again, is braver in speaking than Eria could ever be.
+Zada, once again, is braver than Eria could ever be.

 “Then stay still.
 Eria, blow this up.”

-Still braver, she watches as he trots along, shrugging.
+He complies.
 No “yes, well”, just a stocked breath where amends should be.
-It breaks easily.
-After all, no wall can withstand the technologies and patents that were imported post-Cleft.
+The door breaks easily.
+After all, hardly anything can withstand the technologies and explosive patents that were imported post-Cleft.

 The both of them look at a bundle of torches left behind by some ancient explorer, or perhaps a bureaucrat, or even a feudal entourage.
-Both of them agree it would be a terrible idea to light a fire while one of them is carrying a rice basket of explosives around, suddenly Fafa-je concedes they should have planned this out a bit more.
-But without the only light left stopping at Zada’s frustration, vision becomes an issue.
+Both of them agree it would be a terrible idea to light a fire while one of them is carrying a rice basket of explosives around.
+Fafa-je, surprisingly, concedes they should have planned this out a bit more.

 “Excuse me.”
 Fafa-je demands their privacy.

-Eria hears a small ruffle, the delicate sound of hair bristling shoulders, and the unholstering of a gun.
+He hears a small ruffle, the delicate sound of hair bristling shoulders, and the unholstering of a gun.
 His breath goes ragged.
-As if on cue, they assert:
+As if on cue, Fafa-je asserts:

 “You will continue walking in front of me and not turn around.